clemsonacm/website/content/officers.md

 We have a fine core of officers here at Clemson ACM.
 We organize things and keep the lights on.
 You can reach us at <acm@cs.clemson.edu>.

 President
 ---------

-### Austin Anderson
+### Marshall Clyburn

-Our fearless leader.
-He is a 4th year Clemson student.
-He leads most of the discussions and organizes most of the events.
+Our collected leader.
+He is a third-year computer science student.
+His primary interests in computing include operating systems, system administration, and scripting (all kinds).
+A bit of an audiophile.
+Prefers *BSD over Linux.
+Uses Emacs.

 Vice President
 --------------

 ### Robert Underwood

 Our nefarious vice-president.
-He is a 3rd year Clemson student.
 He works primarily with the seminars and the Clemson ACM Hackpack.

 Webmaster